contactshashanksharma/drm-display-tools/README.md

  $ make

- # Running:
+ # Using these tools:

- # To run drm_display_info, from any terminal, simply:
+ To run drm_display_info, from any terminal, simply:

  $ ./drm_display_info

- # To run drm_draw_pixels, go to a non-gui console and run
+ To run drm_draw_pixels, go to a non-gui console and run

  $ sudo chvt 4 (or maybe ctrl + alt + F4)